GKE Autopilot Cluster: Pay for Pods, Not Nodes

 • Use an application firewall and network monitor: Little Snitch.

-• Turn on Firewall
+• Turn on Firewall.

 • System Settings > Network > Firewall > Options > Block all incoming connections